gitter-badger/SwimCoachOrganizer/README.md

 ### Download
-Right now you have to compile the app yourself but in the near future releases will be available on the [Github Download Site][1].
+Right now you have to compile the app yourself but in the near future releases will be available on the [Github Download Site][3].

 ### Contribute
-If you find an bug or have a suggestion open a new issue on the [Issue Tracker][2] If you think you can contribute to this project don't hesitate to make a pull request, it is boring to work on a project alone. :grin:
+If you find an bug or have a suggestion open a new issue on the [Issue Tracker][2] If you think you can contribute to this project don't hesitate to make a pull request, it is boring to work on a project alone :grin:

 [1]: ./ToDo.md "ToDo List"